Youth Programs 2026

 Kid’s Geology Camp, 2022.
 Photos by Dave Sabell

-Some of the Copper River Valley’s sharpest (and silliest) youth (ages 12 and up) come together to learn from geology experts and observe and learn first-hand from the dynamic landscape.
+Some of the Copper River Valley’s sharpest (and silliest) youth (ages 12 to 16) come together to learn from geology experts and observe and learn first-hand from the dynamic landscape.

 This year the group will be going up to Bonanza Mine, learning about the geology of the area and the remediation project.
 It’s sure to be four days packed with learning and fun.